OryanOmer/ElasticStack/ElasticStack-Kubernetes/README.md

 # Deploy Elastic Stack on Kubernetes Cluster

-# Inststruction:
+# Instructions:
 * First, we will deploy isolated namespace for our Elastic     Stack using the command:
     ``` bash
     kubectl apply -f es-namespace\namespace.yaml
     ```

-* Second, we wiil deploy configMap for our Elastic Stack       environment(If you want to change params for the elastic,    for example: JVM OPS,elastic data path..etc) you can do      that there, but be careful and keep on alliigemnt cross al   the nodes.
+* Second, we will deploy configMap for our Elastic Stack       environment (If you want to change params for the elastic,   for example, JVM OPS, Elastic data-path..etc) you can do     that there, but be careful and keep on alignment cross the   nodes.

   After finishing edit the configMap.yaml, deploy the        configMap by the command: